 For the ascent of Elbrus we take the cable car system to the Garabashi Huts at 3800m.
 Here you will spend a day relaxing and walking part of the way for acclimatisation before ascending the peak at night.
 If the weather conditions are unsuitable on the first night this trip is flexible enough to give you a second opportunity to reach the summit on the following night.

 After the ascent of Elbrus is complete you will use the cable car system to return to the hotel and the following day you will fly back to the UK.

 The cost of the trip is £2,295.
 There is a £250 trip deposit (non-refundable or transferable) to book your place.
-The remaining balance is covered in small instalments between the time of booking and the time of departure
+The remaining balance is payable in several manageable instalments between the time of booking and the time of departure.

 The price is all inclusive; covering accommodation, flights, transfers, city tours, guides, porters, cooks and all food throughout your expedition.
 The price also covers a local training day for the group.

 The only costs not included are kit hire, use of the snow cat, VISAs, and insurance.

 Due to the nature of this trip a maximum number of 12 can participate.
 The group will be decided on a first come - first served basis, so get your deposits in early to secure your space.